 Shareholder activism in the area of listed companies has increased significantly in the past few years.
-Several high-profile battles promoted by activist shareholders' groups have been widely publicised; typically, activist shareholders have tried to change the board with members who favoured their strategy.
+Several high-profile battles promoted by activist shareholders' groups have been widely publicised; typically, activist shareholders have tried to change the board composition and appoint members who favoured their strategy.
 The fact that staggered boards, although very often used, are not effective, because board members can be fired at any time by a shareholders' decision, has of course helped the activist shareholders.
 Other demands often include the return of excess cash to shareholders either in the form of dividends or share buybacks.
-No code of best practice for shareholders exists in Switzerland.
+Effective from 21 January 2013 a code of best practice for institutional investors governing the exercising of participation rights in Swiss listed companies has been enacted.
+The aim of these guidelines is that the institutional investors exercise their participation rights in a more systematic manner and communicate the principles and processes used to their clients.

-Compensation of the board and of senior management in listed companies has been high on the agenda of the legislature and the public in the past couple of years.
-Effective from 1 January 2007, a new Article 663b bis CO came into force requiring transparency regarding the compensation of, inter alia, board members and senior management by disclosing the aggregate compensation amount to the board and to each individual member, the aggregate compensation amount to senior management and the highest amount paid to a member of senior management, usually the CEO.
+Compensation of the board and the senior management in listed companies has been high on the agenda of the legislature and the public in the past couple of years.
+Effective from 1 January 2007, a new Article 663b-bis of the CO came into force requiring transparency regarding the compensation of, inter alia, the board members and the senior management by disclosing the aggregate compensation amount to the board and to each individual member, the aggregate compensation amount to the senior management, and the highest amount paid to a member of the senior management, usually the CEO.
 Most companies today publish a compensation report as part of the annual report, often disclosing more information than legally required.

-The 'Minder initiative', which is still under debate and has not yet been submitted to a popular vote, requires, inter alia, that the shareholders have to annually vote in a binding manner on the aggregate compensation amount for the board and senior management, thereby quite substantially changing the current structure of parity between shareholders and the board.
-Various counterproposals have been under review by the legislature, and it is not yet clear as to what will be submitted as an alternative.
-Many large companies, for example Novartis Ltd, have introduced a consultative vote on the compensation system in the articles of association ('say on pay'), thereby providing shareholders an opportunity to express their non-binding view on the compensation system of the company.
+The Minder initiative, which has been submitted to a popular vote for 3 March 2013, requires, inter alia, that the shareholders have to annually vote in a binding manner on the aggregate compensation amount for the board and the senior management, thereby quite substantially changing the current structure of parity between the shareholders and the board.
+Many large companies - for example, Novartis Ltd - have introduced a consulting vote on the compensation system in the articles of association ('say on pay'), thereby providing shareholders an opportunity to express their non-binding view on the compensation system of the company.

-Swiss law does not provide for specific legal regulations on proxy fights.
-A shareholder has no possibility to review the share register of the company; therefore, contacts with other, in particular smaller, shareholders are difficult.
+Swiss company law does not provide for specific legal regulations on proxy fights.
+A shareholder has no right to see the share register of the company; therefore, contacts with other, in particular smaller, shareholders are difficult.
 In the course of the current reform, implementation of rules granting access to the share register in certain circumstances have been discussed but ultimately dismissed.